SC5/sc5-machine-learning/glossary.md

 An approach for modelling the relationship between a dependent variable `y` and `n` independent variables.

 #### Logistic regression
 A type of regression model where the dependent variable is categorical (e.g. man/woman, malignent/not malignent).
-Though it's called regression, logistic regression is in fact a classification algorithm.
+Though it's called regression, logistic regression is, in fact, a classification algorithm.

 #### Markov chain
 A state machine where a transition from A to B happens based on a probability.
 Typically, Markov chains are memoryless (the probability distribution of possible next states are based solely on the current state).
 Markov chains where state transitions are based on m past states are called m-order Markov chains (or Markov chains with memory `m`).